jfvilasPersonal/oberkorn/docs/roadmap.md

       2. Integrate with Grafana.

 ### Controller features
-We plan to improve controller with:
+We plan to improve controller by:

-  - Optimize authorizator modification.
+  - Optimizing authorizator modification.
-  - Optimize container escalation.
+  - Optimizing container escalation process.

 ## Need more?
 Do you miss something?
 Contat us by email or just add issues to our repo.